Ian Murray (footballer): St Mirren

 Murray took over from Saints interim manager Gary Teale, and penned a two-year deal to manage the club.
 Despite Murray being appointed a day before the end of the 2014–15 season, Teale remained in charge for the final game.
 In November, St Mirren replaced Mark Alexander Spalding with Alex Miller as assistant manager, in an attempt to turn around a bad start to the season.
 Murray resigned on 12 December, after a 1–0 defeat against his former club Dumbarton.

 Asker

 On 21 December 2016 it was revealed that he was becoming assistant manager of Norwegian club Asker on 1 January 2017.

 Airdrieonians

 Murray returned to Scottish football in October 2018, when he was appointed manager of League One club Airdrieonians.
 He signed a new contract with Airdrie in September 2019.
 Murray would get Airdrie to 2nd in League One, and in the Championship play-off final in 2020–21 and 2021–22, but would fall at the last hurdle both times against Greenock Morton and Queen's Park respectively.

 Raith Rovers

 On 24 May 2022, Scottish Championship side Raith Rovers announced that they had signed Murray on a two-year contract following the expiry of his contract with Airdrieonians.

 However on the 4 August 2024, Murray was sacked just two months after almost winning promotion to the Premiership.

+Greenock Morton

+On 2 January 2026, Greenock Morton announced that they had signed Murray on a contract until June 2027.